Leo-d-D/2022-Soft_Robots_control/README.md

 being tested in labs.

-Soft robotics is garnering more and more attention due to its great potential in a wide variety of fields and disci- plines.
+Soft robotics is garnering more and more attention due to its great potential in a wide variety of fields and disciplines.
 In particular, they are better suited for use in space because they are flexible, making them more resilient and adaptable to a variety of obstacles.
-However, the lack of air resistance and gravity in space means that any move- ment is amplified.
+However, the lack of air resistance and gravity in space means that any movement is amplified.
 As a result of this, precise control is very important in space.
-However, traditional approaches can- not be applied to soft robots due to an unlimited range of motion, making control a bottleneck in current applica- tions.
+However, traditional approaches cannot be applied to soft robots due to an unlimited range of motion, making control a bottleneck in current applications.

 # Summay
 The poster is a review of the current development in actuation, grip and locomotion,